“I have always maintained that what happened was harder for my family and friends than it was for myself.” Sal, C4/5 complete

-There are two ways you can contact other family members of spinal cord injured people, one is through the Family Matters forum on the SIA message board and the other is through the Relatives Link Scheme both services offer the opportunity to discuss your concerns or share advice with other family members of spinal cord injured people.
+Contact other family members of spinal cord injured people through the Family Matters forum of our Message board.
+The forum provides the opportunity to discuss your concerns or share advice with other family members of spinal cord injured people.

 SIA produce a wide range of publications about spinal cord injury and the adjustments that may be necessary after an injury.
-These are available through the SIA shop and include a downloadable guide on the emotional impact of SCI on the family, Moving Forward 4 and forward magazine.
+These are available through the SIA shop and our Resources section, and include a free downloadable fact sheet on the emotional impact of SCI on the family, our Moving Forward 18 booklet and forward magazine.